postgresml/postgresml/pgml-docs/docs/blog/postgresml-is-8x-faster-than-python-http-microservices.md

 ## What about the real world?

-Testing over localhost is convenient, but not that realistic.
+Testing over localhost is convenient, but it's not that realistic.
 In production deployments, the client and the server are on different machines, and in the case of the Python + Redis architecture, the feature store is yet another network hop away.
 To demonstrate this, we spun up 3 EC2 instances and ran the benchmark again.

-### Throughput
+This time, PostgresML outperformed Python and Redis **by a factor of 40**.

 <center>
 	<iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSLNYEaLD92xfrWhx6c2Q248NJGC6Sh9l1wm055HdTPZbakjQg0PVS9KqyuWrNepYvLeOdVNfbmhCwf/pubchart?oid=179138052&amp;format=interactive"></iframe>
 </center>

-Network gap between Redis and Gunicorn made things worse...a lot worse.
-The same concurrency issue hit Postgres at 20 connections, and we used PgBouncer again to save the day.

-### Latency

 <center>
 	<iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSLNYEaLD92xfrWhx6c2Q248NJGC6Sh9l1wm055HdTPZbakjQg0PVS9KqyuWrNepYvLeOdVNfbmhCwf/pubchart?oid=10610340&amp;format=interactive"></iframe>
 </center>

-Just like with our local benchmark, Python starts to deteriorate at 20 clients quite significantly and explodes at 100 clients.
-Latency has a compound effect: the more slow clients are querying the system, the slower it gets for everyone waiting in line to get a prediction.

-PostgresML performs well in both cases.
-Data collocation removes any network latency to the feature store, and Rust, together with single-copy semantics of the inference layer, did the rest.
+Network gap between Redis and Gunicorn made things worse...a lot worse.
+Fetching data from a feature store running on a different machine, added milliseconds to the request the Python architecture could not spare.
+The additional latency compounded, and in a system that has finite resources, caused contention.
+Most Gunicorn threads were simply waiting on the network, and thousands of requests were stuck in the queue.

+PostgresML did not have this issue, simply because the features and the Rust inference layer live on the same system, which removes network latency and (de)serialization from the equation.

+You'll note the concurrency issue we discussed earlier hit Postgres at 20 connections, and we used PgBouncer again to save the day.

 ## Methodology